 Consolidation and registering as a group

-Under the new reporting standards, charities reporting under Tiers 1 to 3 are required to assess whether they control another charity, or are controlled by another charity.
+Charities that are reporting under Tiers 1 to 3 are required to assess whether they control another charity, or are controlled by another charity.
 The definition of control is “the power to govern the financial and operating policies of another entity so as to benefit from its activities”.
 This concept can be a bit challenging so there’s more information on our website to help.
-If you determine that there is a control relationship, then a consolidated performance report or set of financial statements* will need to be prepared for the charity that has the control over the other entities.
+If you determine that there is a control relationship, then a consolidated performance report or set of financial statements will need to be prepared for the charity that has the control over the other entities.
 NB: This rule does not apply to Tier 4 entities who are the controlling charities.

 For example, a charity might have set up a trust specifically to handle the fundraising activities of the charity, and registered it as a separate charity on the register.
 The activities of the trust are completely controlled by the board of the main charity.
 Up until now, each of these registered charities would have had to supply its own financial statements with its annual return.